Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 These three stats will give you enough information for now.
 As a blogger, it’s also interesting to look at the location of your readers.
 Use this information to create location-based groups and optimize your sending times accordingly.

-Time for some real-life newsletter examples so you can get a better idea of how bloggers use email marketing.
+Time for some real-life newsletter examples!
+We've pulled together some case studies so that you can get a better idea of how bloggers use email marketing services.

 Travel bloggers love email marketing.
 Why?
 Because they know that if they collect people that enthusiastically follow them around the world, they can use turn that following into travel funding.